 \section{Conclusion}

-In this work, a novel Bayesian approach to the problem of variable selection was proposed.
-To this aim nearest neighbor Gaussian processes, reference priors, and model selection strategies based on random sets were combined.
-To the best of our knowledge, such a combination has not been investigated in previous works.
-While the application of the nearest neighbor processes reduces the computational cost compared to classical processes, the usage of reference priors guarantees a (numerically) robust model inference.
-The random set approach allows for a selection of the most predictive variables, whilst incorporating appropriate a priori knowledge.
-For the model inference a Metropolis within Gibbs algorithm was proposed.
-The algorithm allows for transitions between different sets of active predictors (predictors that truly contribute to the model) and, further, uses Hamiltonian dynamics for the inference of the Gaussian process correlation parameters.
-The performance of the proposed method was extensively evaluated.
-In evaluations including simulated data and an approximation problem corresponding to computer experiments, the new approach could identify truly significant numbers.
-Purely linear models, anisotropic Gaussian processes (automatic relevance determination), and random forest failed at these variable selection tasks.
-Finally, a real-world application related to the semiconductor manufacturing industry showed that the proposed method is of real value for companies and organizations of many kinds.
+In this study, we introduced a novel Bayesian approach to solve the variable selection problem.
+We combined nearest neighbor Gaussian processes, reference priors, and model selection strategies based on a random set to this aim.
+To the best of our knowledge, this specific combination has not been investigated in prior research.

+Using nearest neighbor processes reduces computational costs compared to traditional stochastic processes, while employing reference priors ensures numerical robustness in model inference.
+The random set approach allows the selection of the most predictive variables while incorporating relevant a priori knowledge.
+For model inference, we proposed a Metropolis-within-Gibbs algorithm.
+The algorithm allows for transitions between different sets of active predictors (predictors that truly contribute to the model) and further uses Hamiltonian dynamics for the inference of the Gaussian process correlation parameters.